-2.1 Collection procedures in respect of business rates and council tax are operated in accordance with legislative guidelines.
+Collection procedures in respect of business rates and council tax are operated in accordance with legislative guidelines.
 Other debts are collected by a variety of schemes suitable to the type of account involved.
-Full details of these procedures are included at appendix (a) and are considered confidential due to their potential sensitivity.
-Open disclosure of this information may give potential defaulters an advantage in respect of when action is taken and therefore less incentive for them to pay in accordance with routine payment schedules.
+Our collection procedures adhere to the collection code and our policy is published on the website.
+Bailiffs are not used in the collection of debt with Enforcement Agents instructed only once all other recovery routes have been considered.